-When a husori troupe visits you are suppose to welcome them with a gamucha leading the way to your courtyard.
-At the end of the husori performance a xoraai is offered to them which usually contains tamul-paan, a gamucha and a certain amount of money.
+When a husori troupe visits you are supposed to welcome them with a gamusa leading the way to your courtyard.
+At the end of the husori performance a xoraai is offered to them which usually contains tamul-paan, a gamusa and a certain amount of money.
 Sometimes jolpaan and pithas are also offered along with tea.

 It is also a tradition to visit family, relatives and friends on the occasion of bihu.
 The reason being to spend quality time together over a family meal.

 In the earlier days, during the Ahom rule Bihu was celebrated with much gaiety and performances were organised for the royals.
 Swargadeo, the king and the other royals clad in their traditional attire sat majestically to enjoy these performances which took place in the Ranghar premises of Sivasagar.

 Even today a day long celebration is organised in the premises of historic Ranghar on the occasion of Rongali Bihu keeping in view the grandeur of the tradition.

 Other than Ranghar bakori bihu, Bihu stages are organised every year in every nook and corner of the State where the community come together to take part in the celebration.
 Husori, jeng- bihu, bihu dance, bihu song, and a variety of other cultural competitions are organised.
 On the first day of Bohaag , mukoli bihu is organised in Latasil field of Guwahati every year.
 Both Ranghar bakori bihu and the Latasil field bihu are very popular and people from around the State witness it with great enthusiasm.